 We have two fighters in this debate, and there are pros and cons for each.

 Team Under will tell you their look has a more pleasing aesthetic, with the end of the roll behind hidden between the wall and backside of the roll.

 Team Over will have you know the end of the roll is closer to your hand, causing less reaching, and thus, less risk of toppling over like Humpty Dumpty.
 It also makes a one-handed tear much easier, and less likely to cause your toilet paper to roll to the floor.

 Ultimately, our view is you should throw your toilet paper holder in the trash and go full DUDE Wipe, but for you holdouts out there, we'll give you the full report on which team you should join.

 First, to see where you stand with the rest of the TP population, know that a study found that 70% of people are on Team Over.
 There was also the great Toilet Paper Personality Test, which found those "who roll over are more dominant than those who roll under."
 Under rollers were found to be more submissive and laid-back.
 It also found some members of Team Over go so far as to flip the roll over when they find it not to their liking.

-Second, Owen Williams, a tech writer, found a toilet paper patent from 1891 with drawings clearly showing the inventor was on Team Over.
+Second, Owen Williams, a tech writer, found a toilet paper patent from 1891 with drawings from a man named Seth Wheeler clearly showing the inventor was on Team Over.